schtibe/rmux/README.md

 * bash
 * rsync

 It also assumes that you connect to some kind of unix and has fixes for few quirks on solaris.
-To make rmux useful you need:
+To make rmux useful you usually need:

 * vim
 * tmux